Ivshti/libvlc-android-sample/README.md

 First build VLC for Android:

+**Note**: Recently significant LibVLC for Android API changes have been committed, and as such this sample will need to be updated. *In the meantime*, an older revision of VLC for Android can be used, such as http://git.videolan.org/?p=vlc-ports/android.git;a=commitdiff;h=b01969a4bfe1b2fa4580f5e8df08dc29566d7a16

+To do this, after running ```git clone git://git.videolan.org/vlc-ports/android.git```, run ```git checkout b01969a4bfe1b2fa4580f5e8df08dc29566d7a16```.
+Restore the repository with ```git checkout master```.

 1. Follow [AndroidCompile](https://wiki.videolan.org/AndroidCompile) and build VLC for Android.
 2. In the same build directory, run ```make .sdk```
 3. Copy everything (libs and src) inside the **vlc-sdk/** directory to the application source directory (the one containing AndroidManifest.xml).